An auctioneers in Mytholmroyd has sold a painting by northern artist braaq for £10,000.

 In the same auction, a painting by local artist Peter Brook sold for £3,600, with both works being bought by the same bidder and all proceeds going to the RNLI.

-Kathryn Lumb, owner of KLM Auctioneers, who only opened in October, said: “It was estimated the painting by Braaq would get that.
+Kathryn Lumb, owner of KLM Auctioneers, who are based on the Moderna Business Park and only opened in October, said: “It was estimated the painting by braaq would get that.
 There were about 40 people in the room, which is quite a lot.

 “The exposure to northern art at the moment is very high and it’s very collectable.

 “Somebody might have seen it in a bundle of paintings and not seen how valuable it was.